 \subsection{Model-Based Clustering}

-Clustering is the process of finding underlying group structures in a dataset $\bfx=(\bfx_1,\bfx_2,\ldots,\bfx_n)$ with $n$ individuals $\bfx_i\in \mathbb{R}^p$.
-One common method for clustering is model-based clustering and this generally makes use of a finite mixture model.
+Consider a dataset $\bfx=(\bfx_1',\bfx_2',\ldots,\bfx_n')'$ with $n$ individuals $\bfx_i\in \mathbb{R}^p$.
+One common method for clustering is model-based clustering, and generally makes use of a finite mixture model.
 A finite mixture model assumes that a real random vector $\vecX_i$ of dimension $p$ has probability density function